Responses to commonly asked questions

 I work to pay for college, but I lost my job due to COVID-19.
 How can the college help me stay in school?

-If you are experiencing financial challenges due to COVID-19, you can apply for emergency funds from Madison College CARES.
+If you are experiencing financial challenges due to COVID-19, you may be eligible for a COVID Impact Grant or other emergency assistance.

 How do I get access to Wi-Fi and a computer to take online courses?